umn-dash/lc-data-intro/_episodes/01-regular-expressions.md

 A very simple use of a regular expression would be to locate the same word spelled two different ways.
 For example the regular expression `organi[sz]e` matches both `organise` and `organize`.
 But because it locates all matches for the pattern in the file, not just for that word, it would also match `reorganise`, `reorganize`, `organises`, `organizes`, `organised`, `organized`, etc.

+To visualize the essential building blocks of regular expressions, we'll use the [regex101.com](https://regex101.com/) website.
+- First, let's copy the text from this Etherpad at: https://pad.carpentries.org/2022-09-12-minitex-online
+- Go to [regex101.com](https://regex101.com/) and paste the text into the TEST STRING box.

 ### Learning common regex metacharacters
 Square brackets can be used to define a list or range of characters to be found.
 So: